OracleSiebel/ConfiguringSiebel/ExampleCode/Open UI/Automation Tag Attributes/readme.md

 ### OT

 In 17.0, the following mappings exist between Object Type values and Keyword Definitions (KWD).
-In order to record a sensible script which can be edited in a meaningful way, with available actions appropriate to the control type, you need to select one of the Object Types value above in order.
+In order to record a sensible script which can be edited in a meaningful way, with available actions appropriate to the control type, you need to select one of the Object Type values below.
 A completely custom value will record OK, but will not result in a fully functional automation script.

 | Valid Object Types | KWD Mapping |